saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _MulticastBroadcastInterval_ interval in which a multicast sender will send broadcasts to program multicast trees

-* _ProxyListenAddress_ listening address of the bridge module in the EdgeVPN controller - the SDN controller uses this to send requests to the EdgeVPN overlay controller
+* _ProxyListenAddress_ listening address of the bridge module in the controller - the SDN controller uses this to send requests to the EdgeVPN.io overlay controller

-* _ProxyListenPort_ listening TCP port of the bridge module in the EdgeVPN controller - the SDN controller uses this to send requests to the EdgeVPN overlay controller
+* _ProxyListenPort_ listening TCP port of the bridge module in the controller - the SDN controller uses this to send requests to the EdgeVPN overlay controller

 ### Overlays

 * _Overlays_ specifies a configuration for each overlay being managed by this controller, starting with the UUID (a hexadecimal value matching one in the CFx Overlays list (see above).
-It holds configurations for the network interface device (NetDevice) and the SDN controller (SDNController) *Note*: currently, EdgeVPN only supports a single overlay.
+It holds configurations for the network interface device (NetDevice) and the SDN controller (SDNController) *Note*: currently, the system only supports a single overlay.

 #### NetDevice

 * _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
 Possible values: True, False.
-Setting this to False is useful if you want EdgeVPN to attach to an existing bridge device.
+Setting this to False is useful if you want the software to attach to an existing bridge device.

 * _Type_ specifies the type of network bridge to instantiate.
 Supported values are OVS (for Open vSwitch), VNIC (virtual NIC), and LXBR (Linux bridge).
-For most use cases, OVS is used - a node connected to an EdgeVPN in Switch tole structured overlay requires OVS.
+For most use cases, OVS is used - a node connected in Switch role structured overlay requires OVS.
 You should only use VNIC if Topology’s Role is set to _Leaf_.
 You should onlye use LXBR when you have an overlay that is "hardwired" with _ManualTopology_ (see Topology module section)

 * _SwitchProtocol_ Use BF for Bounded Flood (default for Type OVS), STP for Spanning Tree Protocol (default for Type LXBR)

-* _NamePrefix_ is the prefix used to name the primary bridge/switch used by EdgeVPN; the prefix is appended with the Overlay ID string
+* _NamePrefix_ is the prefix used to name the primary bridge/switch; the prefix is appended with the Overlay ID string

 * _IP4_ specifies the IPv4 address to assign to the bridge.
 This is an optional parameter; if your deployment does not require assigning an IP configuration to the bridge, it can be omitted